Wylfa nuclear power station: Future nuclear plant plans

+Horizon/Hitachi plans

 Horizon Nuclear Power, originally an E.ON and RWE joint venture, bought by Hitachi in 2012, announced in 2009 intentions to install about 3,000 MWe of new nuclear plant at Wylfa.
 Horizon planned to build two advanced boiling water reactors (ABWRs) at a site to the south of the existing Wylfa station.
 On 18 October 2010, the British government announced that Wylfa was one of the eight sites it considered suitable for future nuclear power stations.